-As lifespans continue to increase on average, many will be faced with the challenge of caring for an aging loved one.
+As average lifespans continue to increase, many will be faced with the challenge of caring for an aging loved one.
 This can seem overwhelming, financially and emotionally.
 We want to help.
 This checklist can help you manage the variety of considerations, both as caregiver and care recipient.

 Health & well-being